Is insulin enough to reduce blood sugar immediately? Insulin’s main function is to lower blood sugar levels, but does your insulin dosage do the job?

 This treatment gives some clues as to how to reduce blood sugar level immediately in less severe cases:

 1) Stay hydrated; drink water.
-Since being thirsty is a symptom of hyperglycemia, you’ll probably want to be drinking plenty of water anyway.
+Since being thirsty is a symptom of hyperglycemia/high blood glucose, you’ll probably want to be drinking plenty of water anyway.
 This helps with flushing out excess glucose.

 2) Stay nourished.
 This is less straightforward, since eating food can often lead to even higher levels of blood glucose.
 But because you’ll be drinking a great deal of water (and urinating a great deal), you’ll also be flushing out nutrients at the same time.